-- -A hazardous material incident is affecting the campus - -A hostile activity is affecting the safety of people on the campus
+- -Weather conditions have closed the campus - -Utility problems have affected all or specific parts of the campus - -A hazardous material incident is affecting the campus - -A hostile activity is affecting the safety of people on the campus

 Once you have registered, your contact information will not be used for any other purpose than what is listed above.
 Messages delivered to you will always be brief, informative, and provide you with the directions necessary to ensure your safety.